quicwg/ops-drafts/draft-ietf-quic-manageability.md

 ## Stateful Treatment of QUIC Traffic {#sec-stateful}

 Stateful treatment of QUIC traffic (e.g., at a firewall or NAT middlebox) is possible through QUIC traffic and version identification ({{sec-identifying}}) and observation of the handshake for connection confirmation ({{sec-confirm}}).
 The lack of any visible end-of-flow signal ({{sec-teardown}}) means that this state must be purged either through timers or through least-recently-used eviction, depending on application requirements.

 {{?RFC4787}} requires a timeout that is not less than 2 minutes for most UDP traffic.
 However, in practice, timers are sometimes lower, in the range of 30 to 60 seconds.
-In contrast, {{?RFC5382}} recommends a timeout of more than 2 hours for TCP, given that TCP is a connection-oriented protocol with well-defined closure semantics.
+In contrast, {{?RFC5382}} recommends a timeout of more than 2 hours for TCP, given that TCP is a connection-oriented protocol with well- defined closure semantics.

 As QUIC has features to improve robustness to NAT rebinding, devices might be tempted to further reduce the UDP timeout to avoid unnecessary state.
 However,